eirenicon/Hybrid-Attack-Panel/README.md

 ## Why HAP?

-Hybrid threats are not anomalies — they are the new baseline.
+Hybrid threats are not anomalies; they are the new baseline.

-Understanding them requires more than snapshots; it demands pattern recognition across fractured, asynchronous signals.
+Understanding them requires more than snapshots — it demands pattern recognition across fractured, asynchronous signals.

-HAP is designed to:
+HAP aims to:

 - Track emerging attack patterns in real time
-- Identify overlaps between cyber, physical, and psychological fronts
+- Identify overlaps across cyber, physical, and psychological domains
 - Normalize fragmented OSINT into actionable insights
 - Build and maintain a panel for visibility and trend analysis